 Good works, meaning doing what is right in God's sight, are an integral part of the life of a Christian (Ephesians 2:10).
 Paul lets us know that those who do not obey will not be in his kingdom (1Corinthians 6:9 - 10).

 Each of the Ten Commandments, given to Moses on Mount Sinai, are repeated either exactly or with words conveying the same thing in the New Testament.
 These reiterated commandments from the Eternal show the standard against which repentance is needed.
 Please see our article entitled "Where are the Ten Commandments in the Old and New Testaments?" for more information.

 Repentance then conversion

 On Pentecost, just days after Jesus ascended to heaven, God empowered the disciples by giving them His Holy Spirit and the miraculous ability to extol and praise him in other languages.
 As people in Jerusalem start to gather around the disciples to see what is happening Peter gives a powerful message explaining the miracles that were occurring and that Jesus was the true Savior of man.
-The crowd who hear Peter have their consciences pricked.
-Peter then tells the crowd the following.
+The crowd who hear Peter have their consciences pricked and are led to repentance (Acts 2:38).

 What God ultimately requires of us is summed up by Jesus.

 And Jesus said to him, ‘You shall love the Lord your God with all your heart, and with all your soul, and with all your mind.'
 (Matthew 22:37)

 Does loving your neighbor mean simply thinking nice things about them?
 No. It is the day to day application of the spirit and intent of God's Laws.
 This includes helping our neighbor when they are in trouble, safeguarding our property so that the neighbor does not hurt themselves by falling into a hole, giving them money when they are in need, etc. It means sharing our food with them if they are hungry or getting them clothes they cannot afford.
 Now, how does someone love God?